karthikjaps/powerupcloud-wp/README.md

- sdhsdjhsdhsdjsdjs sd sdthis is test repo for powerupcloud -Task
+ this is test repo for powerupcloud -Task